alexjuhan/UCI_Cybersecurity/PenetrationTest/PenetrationTestReport.md

 Affected Hosts: 172.22.117.20, 172.22.117.100
 ```
 ```
-Remediation
 ```
 ```
-Monitoring log files and remaining on the lookout for these exploits is the best mitigation strategy.
+Remediation: Monitoring log files and remaining on the lookout for these exploits is the best mitigation strategy.
 ```